aehaldy/Badger-Stats/README.md

 ### Deployed Site

 https://hidden-badger.herokuapp.com/

-Known issue: Carousel slider buttons are not rendering correctly on deployed version, but other funcitonalities appear to be working.
+Known issues with deployed version: Carousel slider buttons sometimes don't appear in Firefox.
+Mobile-resonsive rendering not working in Chrome.

 ## How to run this project locally